blue-fish-0/blue-fish-0.github.io/docs/knime_etl.md

 ![](images/project_1_diagram.png){width="1000"}

 !!! abstract ""
-    :fontawesome-solid-triangle-exclamation: **Problem:** Every week, the analytics team used Power Query to transfom and import new sales and inventory data (stored in Excel files) into their Power BI reports.
+    :fontawesome-solid-triangle-exclamation: **Problem:** Every week, the analytics team used Power Query to transfom and import new sales and inventory data (stored in over 30 Excel files) into their Power BI reports.
 After a few years, the Power BI report data refreshes became very slow, because Power Query was transforming data from thousands of Excel files during each data refresh.

     :material-lightbulb-on-10: **Solution:** I used KNIME to develop an ETL program to extract the data from the Excel files, transform the data, then load the transformed data into SQL Server.
 The analytics team could then import the transformed data from SQL Server into Power BI.